ballerina-platform/plugin-intellij/README.md

 ---

+## Overview
-The IntelliJ Ballerina plugin provides the Ballerina development capabilities in IntelliJ IDEA.
+The Ballerina IntelliJ plugin provides the [Ballerina programming language](https://ballerina.io/) development capabilities in IntelliJ IDEA.
+While it offers a subset of features compared to the official Ballerina VSCode extension, it is designed to meet the specific needs of those working within the IntelliJ ecosystem.

+> **Note:** This plugin is developed as an experimental, community-driven project.
+The plugin is fully open-source, and we love contributions!

+## Target Audience

+This plugin is mainly targeted for Ballerina library developers, who seek
+- robust interoperability between Ballerina and Java
+- a native development experience within IntelliJ IDEs

+Therefore, we recommend using the official [Ballerina VSCode extension] for a more feature-rich experience, if you do not fall under above categories.

+## Plugin Guide

 Click the links below for instructions on how to download, install, and use the features of the IntelliJ plugin.

 - [**Installing the plugin**](getting-started/plugin-installation/README.md#installing-the-plugin)
     - [Installing using the ZIP file](getting-started/plugin-installation/README.md#installing-using-the-zip-file)